m1hlm178/GO-JEK/readme.md

 1. Clone my git source to your server or pc.
 2. Root Localhost for visitor public and localhost/login is for Admin Panel.
+3. Default Username And Password For Admin Panel Is
+4. Username : m1 pass : 1

 ## Contributing